Skip to main content

 It is important that we know as much as possible about your general health before you have an anaesthetic to help us prepare you safely for this.

+We can identify risks, if any, and consider ways that we can reduce these.
 For some health conditions we may refer you on to see another specialist if we think that this will make your perioperative care safer.
-This can sometimes include a pharmacist to review your medications.

 Types of pre-operative assessment clinics